DmxLarchey/ite-normalisation/README.md

-* The proof of partial correctness and termination is postponed after the domain and function have been defined together which their induction principle and fixpoint equations.
+* The proof of partial correctness and termination is postponed after the domain and function have been defined together which their constructors, induction principle, proof-irrelevance and fixpoint equations.

 * The paper [Simulating Induction-Recursion for Partials Algorithms](http://wwww.loria.fr/~larchey/papers/TYPES_2018_paper_19.pdf) submitted to [TYPES 2018](http://w3.math.uminho.pt/types2018) describes the technique.